-Select OpenVMS Management Station from the Start menu.
+1. Select OpenVMS Management Station from the Start menu, as shown below.

 The main viewer dialog box is displayed.

-2. The Cluster/Node Wizard recognizes that you do not have an existing OpenVMS Management Domain and asks whether you want to add an OpenVMS Cluster system or OpenVMS node to the domain.
-Follow the wizard to create this first entry.
+The Cluster/Node Wizard recognizes that you do not have an existing OpenVMS Management Domain and asks whether you want to add an OpenVMS Cluster system or OpenVMS node to the domain.